 Each College House has its own personality and unique programming, including regular concerts in scenic roof-top lounges, autumn apple picking, and late-night brunch, a perfect complement to Spring Fling.
 Building styles vary from the architecture of the historic Quadrangle, to suite-style residences, to 24-story tall high-rises with panoramic views.
 But in all College Houses, professors and graduate students live among undergraduates, offering mentorship and contributing to the intellectual energy.
 All Houses offer on-site tutoring and technology, as well as resources, facilities, and programming that support a stimulating, comfortable residential life, all within minutes of campus's center.

-Residential Programs: a Community Within a Community
+Program Communities: a Community Within a Community

 Penn is a great place for foodies.
 Chefs pay special attention to the dietary needs of our students, all while cooking up healthy and fresh offerings daily.
 Try the all-you-can-eat brunch at Hill House Dining, coffee and pastries at student-run William's Cafe, and of course traditional Philly cheesesteaks from food trucks lining Spruce Street.